 The Twitter user shared all the things her father got right when raising her, making him a role model in many ways.

 It is widely known that parenting is one of life's greatest challenges as it entails being responsible for shaping and guiding young minds.
 While there is no one-size-fits-all for this enormous undertaking, a lot has been said about what mothers are supposed to do—and not do—as they are often the predominant child-rearing parent.
-One Twitter user, however, recently decided it was time to offer some helpful suggestions for dads as well, using her own father as an example of how to do parenting right.
+One Twitter user, however, decided it was time to offer some helpful suggestions for dads as well, using her own father as an example of how to do parenting right.

-In a series of tweets shared last week, @tashakaminsky wrote: "Listen up current and future dads!
+In a series of tweets shared, @tashakaminsky wrote: "Listen up current and future dads!
 My father was an excellent parent to me and I want to share some of the outstanding parenting choices he made.
 This is the in praise of my father thread."
 She then proceeded to share all the things he got right when raising her, making him a role model in many ways.
 "My father never policed my sexuality.
 He did not tell me what I could and could not wear.
 Not once did he tell me to wash my makeup off.
 He did not comment on my appearance in a negative way once," she wrote.

 my dad did not tell me when i could date. he did not find jokes about threatening violence against my potential suitors funny. he did not like it when people said he’d have to lock me up.— my sisters in sarah (@tashakaminsky) April 6, 2022

 "My father acknowledged how dangerous it was to be a woman.
 He even would help me identify when a man was sexualizing me at a time when I was too young to understand what was happening.
 (Men started sexualizing me when I was about 9.)
 My dad was an unapologetic feminist and ally to the LGBTQIA community.
 He modeled inclusion and respect for me and it made me realize I would be accepted and cherished by him no matter my gender or orientation," @tashakaminsky revealed.